Algebraic Reduction of Hidden Markov Models: Abstract

 \section{Abstract}

-The problem of reducing a Hidden Markov Model (HMM) to a one of smaller dimension that exactly reproduces the same marginals is tackled by using a system-theoretic approach, adapted to HMMs by leveraging on a suitable algebraic representation of probability spaces.
-We propose two algorithms that return coarse-grained equivalent HMMs obtained by stochastic projection operators: the first returns models that reproduce the single-time distribution of a given output process, while in the second the full (multi-time) distribution is preserved.
+The problem of reducing a Hidden Markov Model (HMM) to one of smaller dimension that exactly reproduces the same marginals is tackled by using a system-theoretic approach.
+Realization theory tools are extended to HMMs by leveraging suitable algebraic representations of probability spaces.
+We propose two algorithms that return coarse-grained equivalent HMMs obtained by stochastic projection operators: the first returns models that exactly reproduce the single-time distribution of a given output process, while in the second the full (multi-time) distribution is preserved.
 The reduction method exploits not only the structure of the observed output, but also its initial condition, whenever the latter is known or belongs to a given subclass.
 Optimal algorithms are derived for a class of HMM, namely observable ones.
-In the general case, we propose algorithms that have produced minimal models for all the examples we analyzed, and conjecture their optimality.